tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/12FequentItemsets.md

 ## Rule Generation

 The naive way: enumerate all the LHS and RHS.
-The process takes for each frequent itemset $S$ all subsets $L\subset S$ and generates rules of the form $S-L\Rarr L$ that satisfy minimum confidence.
+The process takes for each frequent itemset $S$ all subsets $L\subset S$ and generates rules of the form $S-L\Rightarrow L$ that satisfy minimum confidence.

 Does confidence posses the desired apriori property?
 Not in the strict sense.

 Luckily, the apriori property holds for rules generated from the same itemset.

 If we move items from LHS to RHS as the support in the denominator of the confidence increases.
-As such, if a rule $X\Rarr Y$ from the same item has confidence $\le minconf$ all rules in which the RHS is a superset of $Y$ also have low confidence and can be pruned.
+As such, if a rule $X\Rightarrow Y$ from the same item has confidence $\le minconf$ all rules in which the RHS is a superset of $Y$ also have low confidence and can be pruned.

 So we generate a candidate rule by merging 2 rules that share the same prefix on RHS.
 This process is essentially the apriori algorithm on RHS.